iml130/sola/docs/introduction.md

     typos or stuff you think should be included but is not.
     Thanks in advance!

-**SOLA** is a framework providing Service Discovery, Pub-Sub and unicast networking functionalities.
+**SOLA** is a framework providing Service Discovery, Publish-Subscribe and unicast networking (e.g., UDP) functionalities.
 Different components can be used to implement these functionalities.
 Initially SOLA was used with distributed peer-to-peer network structures and algorithms as the components, like [MINHTON](management_overlay/introduction.md) and [MINHCAST](natter_lib/introduction.html).
-Hence it omits the need for a dedicated communication instance.
+Hence, it omits the need for a dedicated communication instance like a message broker.
 But due to the flexibility of SOLA, centralized approaches are supported as well.
 All supported components and their SOLA-specific implementations ("connectors" between the components and SOLA) are described [here](sola/component_implementations.md).